vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 while also making a Berkeley Bowl trip for shopping (I wanted to finish the trip because Berkeley Bowl was closed the next day, Monday, for Labor Day).

+## 2026-09-07: skipped all exercises

+On Monday 2026-09-07, I skipped all exercises in order to fit in a Trader Joe's trip in the early afternoon and meal prep later in the day.